ngailapdi/SplatTalk/README.md

 }
 ```

-# Acknowledgements
+## Acknowledgements

 Our code is largely based on [FreeSplat](https://github.com/wangys16/FreeSplat).
-Thanks for their great works!
+Thanks for their great work!